 This leads us to the next common mistake, and that’s failing to monitor your website’s performance and improve it over time.
-Many people think that once you build a website, you can turn your attention to other priorities in your company.
-While you do need to work on other projects as well, you must regularly inspect your site for any broken links, missing files, or pending updates.
-Updates are especially important as they allow you to enjoy the latest cybersecurity measures and prevent data leaks that could prove disastrous for your brand.
+Many people think you can turn your attention to other priorities in your company once you build a website.
+While you need to work on other projects, you must regularly inspect your site for any broken links, missing files, or pending updates.
+Updates are critical as they allow you to enjoy the latest cybersecurity measures and prevent data leaks that could prove disastrous for your brand.

 Optimizing for a single device type